THE REGIONAL ENVIRONMENTAL CENTRE FOR THE CAUCASUS

 The work of REC CAUCASUS is being supported by:

-European Commission (EC), Government of Germany, Government of the Netherlands, Government of Norway, Global Environment Facility (GEF), Deutche Gasellschaft für Internationale Zusammenarbeit (GIZ), Eurasian Partnership Foundation, German Financial Cooperation (KFW), Organization for Security and Co-operation in Europe (OSCE), United States Agency for International Development (USAID), the Principality of Liechtenstein and others.
-Work of the organisation is supported by the EU, US EPA, Denmark, Germany, Switzerland, Italy, the Principality of Liechtenstein, the Netherlands, Critical Ecosystem Partnership Fund (CEPF), etc.
+European Commission (EC), Government of the Netherlands, Government of Norway, Global Environment Facility (GEF), Government of Germany (GIZ/KfW), Eurasian Partnership Foundation, Organization for Security and Co-operation in Europe (OSCE), United States Agency for International Development (USAID), the Principality of Liechtenstein and others.
+Work of the organisation is supported by the EU, US EPA, Denmark, Switzerland, Italy, the Principality of Liechtenstein, the Netherlands, Critical Ecosystem Partnership Fund (CEPF), etc.

 Headquarters of REC Caucasus are located in Tbilisi, Georgia.
 The organisation has also branch offices in Yerevan, Armenia and Baku, Azerbaijan.
 REC Caucasus is managed by the Executive Body – a collegial Troika consisting of representatives of Armenia, Azerbaijan and Georgia.
 REC Caucasus is directed by the Board of Directors which comprises representatives from the governments of the three founding states, representatives of NGOs from all three states, a donor representative and a science/ business representative.

 The REC Caucasus serves the following stakeholders in the three countries of the South Caucasus region:

 REC CAUCASUS AT WORK: SERVING AS A “BRIDGE”